Matt Barnes: Retirement

 On December 11, 2017, Barnes announced his retirement from the NBA via a post on Instagram.

 Podcasting career

 Barnes co-hosts the digital video podcast All the Smoke with Matt Barnes and Stephen Jackson.

 Personal life

 Barnes' younger brother, Jason, played football in the Canadian Football League.

 Barnes was married to Gloria Govan, who appeared in VH1's Basketball Wives and Basketball Wives: LA, and they have identical twin boys.
 Barnes was arrested in 2010 on suspicion of domestic violence against Govan, and for driving with a suspended license and threatening a police officer in July 2012.
 They separated in 2014.
+Barnes was charged with assault on February 1, 2017 after he allegedly choked a woman and struck her boyfriend.

-His fiancée Anansa Sims, is the daughter of model Beverly Johnson.
+His wife Anansa Sims, is the daughter of model Beverly Johnson.
 Sims and Barnes have two children together.
+Barnes and Sims married in 2026.